mj0nez/monitoring-stack/README.md

 **Requirements:**

 - a certificate (.crt/.pem)  or a certificate bundle (.pem)
-- adjust the certificates path in [Dockerfile](Dockerfile)
-- build the custom image
+- build the custom image by providing the certificate as build argument:

 > **Warning**
+>
 > Uploading a custom image to a public registry exposes your private certificates!

 ```bash